-- full involvement of the family in order that they are fully aware of the nature of the concern and are enabled to support the school - referral to the Deputy Headteacher/Thrive Practitioner who will draw up an individual learning plan.
+- full involvement of the family in order that they are fully aware of the nature of the concern and are enabled to support the school - referral to the Inclusion Manager or Inclusion Team who will draw up an individual learning plan.
 This will identify specific targets for improvement and support to be provided by school and home - assessment by an Educational Psychologist - a One Page Profile will detail specific strategies to support emotional security and development. - referral to Forward Thinking Birmingham or other external professionals